 Has Taekwondo benefited home life?
 If so in what way?

 I’ve found that I’m fitter and stronger and feel better about myself because of Taekwondo.
-It’s also great to be doing Taekwondo with my wife who is also my instructing partner at our branch in Curtin, who is a wonderful partner to have for my branch.
+It’s also great to be doing Taekwondo with my wife who is also my instructing partner at our Dojang and is a wonderful partner to have for my branch.
 I also find I’m more conscious of my body, balance, control and movement – which helps in a lot of parts of life.

 Your favourite saying and what this means?